Wałcz: History

 After the First World War it was one of the few towns of historical Greater Poland that were not included in the borders of Poland after regaining independence in 1918.
 Deutsch Krone, having a predominantly German population, remained part of Weimar Germany and was part of the Posen-West Prussia province until 1938 when it was assigned to Pomerania.
-During World War II, the Germans operated a labor camp for French and American prisoners of war from the Stalag II-B prisoner-of-war camp in the town.
+During World War II, the German administration operated a labor camp for French and American prisoners of war from the Stalag II-B prisoner-of-war camp in the town.
+The Polish resistance conducted espionage of German activity in the town.
 The town was occupied by the Red Army on 12 February 1945.
 After the end of World War II, the town became again part of Poland according to the Potsdam Conference and renamed to its historic name Wałcz.
 Also in accordance to the Potsdam Agreement, its German inhabitants were expropriated and expelled.
 The town was repopulated by Poles, most of whom were themselves expelled from the former eastern territories of Poland annexed by the Soviet Union.

 Numerous pre-war ruins of German fortifications and bunkers are found in woods surrounding Wałcz, especially in proximity to the lakes.
 Most of them however are inaccessible – blown up or filled with soil, to prevent accidents with careless tourists.

 From 1975 to 1998, the town was administratively part of the Piła Voivodeship.

 The lack of heavy industry in Wałcz and the surrounding areas has helped the city to maintain relative ecological cleanliness and is an excellent location for rest and relaxation.
 It has a post office that was built during the reign of Napoleon.